TheBrunoRM/Skywars/README.md

   - 1.13+ compatible
   - coins (?)

-## Something important about schematics and compatibility
+## Compatibility issues
+  * **1.13+**\
     The plugin works in 1.13+, but the schematics do not work.\
     Schematic files from versions lower than 1.13 use block IDs\
     Instead, schematic files from 1.13+ use block palettes with block names.\
     I will have to remake the Schematic handler code (I will probably do at some point)\
     but for now, the schematics do not work in 1.13+.